WorldViews/WVTours/README.md

 ```
 var trackData = await tdb.getTourData(tourName)
 ```
-Will return the trackData when it becomes available.
+Will return the trackData if it is has already been loaded, and otherwise will immediately begin reading it and return trackData when it becomes available.